andrewdahbura/sys6018-competition-blogger-characteristics/README.md

 * We used sentiment, topic, proportioned feature extractions, derived in EDA, and TF-IDF features and found out the TF-IDF variables to be the most relevant when it came to age prediction of the blogger.

 ## Statistical Methods Tested:
+* The following three parametric regression approaches were tested through cross-validation to determine which had the lowest test error.
+We ultimately selected OLS.
 * OLS (Final method)
 * Lasso
 * Ridge